O-notation in algorithm analysis: Containment relations

 \begin{proof} Assume $d \in \posi{\TN}$ and $X \subset \TR^d$.

-Suppose $\hat{f} \in \lohx{f}$.
+\proofpart{$\lohx{f} \subset \fohx{f}$} Suppose $\hat{f} \in \lohx{f}$.
 Then there exists $c \in \posi{\TR}$ such that $\hat{f} \leq cf$.
-Since $X \in \cpowerset{X}$, it holds that $\restrb{\hat{f}}{X} \leq c\restrb{f}{X}$.
+Since $X \in \cpower{X}$, it holds that $\restrb{\hat{f}}{X} \leq c\restrb{f}{X}$.
 Therefore $\hat{f} \in \fohx{f}$.

-Suppose $\hat{f} \in \fohx{f}$.
-Then there exists $c \in \posi{\TR}$ and $A \in \cpowerset{X}$ such that $\restrb{\hat{f}}{A} \leq c\restrb{f}{A}$.
+\proofpart{$\fohx{f} \subset \cohx{f}$} Suppose $\hat{f} \in \fohx{f}$.
+Then there exists $c \in \posi{\TR}$ and $A \in \cpower{X}$ such that $\restrb{\hat{f}}{A} \leq c\restrb{f}{A}$.
 Let $y = \sup_{\leq} \bra{X \setminus A} + 1$.
 Then $\nlb{X}{y} \subset A$, and so $\restrb{\hat{f}}{\nlb{X}{y}} \leq c\restrb{f}{\nlb{X}{y}}$.
 Therefore $\hat{f} \in \cohx{f}$.

-Suppose $\hat{f} \in \cohx{f}$.
+\proofpart{$\cohx{f} \subset \pohx{f}$} Suppose $\hat{f} \in \cohx{f}$.
 Then there exist $c \in \posi{\TR}$ and $y \in \TR^d$ such that $\restrb{\hat{f}}{\nlb{X}{y}} \leq c\restrb{f}{\nlb{X}{y}}$.
 Since $\nonnb{X}{y} \subset \nlb{X}{y}$, it holds that $\restrb{\hat{f}}{\nonnb{X}{y}} \leq c\restrb{f}{\nonnb{X}{y}}$.
 Therefore $\hat{f} \in \pohx{f}$.

-Suppose $\hat{f} \in \pohx{f}$.
-Then $\hat{f} \in \tohx{f}$, since every function is equivalent under trivial linear dominance. \end{proof}
+\proofpart{$\pohx{f} \subset \trohx{f}$} Suppose $\hat{f} \in \pohx{f}$.
+Then $\hat{f} \in \trohx{f}$, since every function is equivalent under trivial linear dominance. \end{proof}

-Affine dominance has surprisingly good properties; we were especially surprised to be able to prove positive power-homogenuity for it.
+Affine dominance has surprisingly good properties; \we{} \were{} especially surprised to be able to prove \property{PowerH} for it.
 Its worst defect is the failure of \property{SubHom}.
-In terms of containment, affine dominance has smaller filter\-/sets than cofinite linear dominance.
+In terms of containment, affine dominance has smaller filter bases than cofinite linear dominance.